rarenicks/30-days-of-code/log.md

 ### Day 0: May 31, 2021

 **Today's Progress**: Created this repo for tracking my daily progress, will maintain this log.md file to journal the updates.
+Also, created a new kernel for anaconda jupyter for exploiting GPU using tensorflow.

 **Motivation:**  Always wanted to add discipline into my learnings and work to boost my productivity in the long run.
 However, in any timeboxed event, I often find myself sleeping in the first lap, crawling in the second, running in third and finally sprinting in the last quater